Kailash Love: Transformative Steps Around the Sacred Mountain

 Known as the cosmic axis connecting heaven and earth, Mount Kailash is part of the remote Trans-Himalayan region of western Tibet.
 Unlike Everest’s fame for conquest, Kailash’s power lies in its mystical aura.
 A peak untouched by ego or a climb to its summit.
 Revered in Hinduism and other religions, it is considered the abode of Lord Shiva and Goddess Parvati, a special site of unparalleled energy.

-The pilgrimage route around Mount Kailash, called the kora, is a 52-kilometer trek through high-altitude terrain, including the famous Dolma La Pass at 5590 meters.
-Even though it is surrounded by pristine landscapes, the path is harsh, the altitude punishing.
-However the real climb of the inner transformation is immeasurable, as it is believed to erase the sins of a lifetime when one completes the kora.
+The pilgrimage route around Mount Kailash, known as the kora, is a 52-km trek through high-altitude terrain, including the famous Dolma La Pass at 5590 m.
+Even though it is surrounded by pristine landscapes, the path is harsh and its altitude is punishing.
+However, the real climb of the inner transformation is immeasurable, as it is believed to erase the karmas of multiple lifetimes when one completes the kora.

-Throughout the years, I faced trials in every sphere—health, relationships, career—where hope and strength felt like a distant concept.
-I kept giving, hoping, trying.
+Throughout the years, I faced trials in every sphere—health, relationships, career—where hope felt like a distant concept.

-After a trip to India in 2023, a voice within me said, "Go to Kailash."
-Something within me knew—this mountain wanted me home, to comfort me.
-They say Lord Shiva calls you to Kailash when you are ready.
-And when that call comes, resistance dissolves and one must go no matter what.
+After a spiritual trip to India in 2023, a voice within me said, "Go to Kailash."
+Something within me knew that this mountain wanted me home, to comfort me.
+They say Lord Shiva calls you to Kailash when you are ready (and he rarely calls anyone).
+When that call comes, resistance dissolves, and one must go no matter what.

-I'm definitely not a trekker.
+I'm an urban walker, but not much of a trekker.
 I didn't even prepare for this trek.
 But I was determined to fulfill the universe's wish, and that was enough.
 And somehow this trip was made possible for me, against all odds.
-I found Tibet Vista company and signed up for a 16-day tour across Tibet.
+I found the Tibet Vista company and signed up for its 16-day tour across Tibet.

 Spiritual Prelude

-Potala Palace, where history's crown stood still among sacred halls
+• Potala Palace, where history's crown stood still among sacred palace halls

-- Sera Monastery, where knowledge is acquired by Tibetan monks who engaged in debates
+• Sera Monastery, where knowledge is acquired by monks who engage in debates

-Everest Base Camp (north one on the Tibet side), where tales of human endurance and nature's untamed grandeur were found
+• Everest Base Camp (north one on the Tibet side), where tales of human endurance and nature's untamed grandeur are found

 On our journey towards Kailash, our bus glided through winding roads that were veins of wisdom stretching through the heart of Tibet.